-Your commitment to sustaining a healthy diet doesn't have to fall by the wayside when you travel.
+Your commitment to staying healthy doesn't have to fall by the wayside when you travel or go on holidays.

-Why You Should Eat As Healthy (As Possible) When You Travel
+Why You Should Keep Your Healthy Habits When You Travel

-No one is saying you shouldn't enjoy a dinner out or some indulgence when you travel, but traveling—especially in different time zones—can add chaos to your body clock and deplete your immune system.
+No one is saying you shouldn't relax, have fun and enjoy some extra indulgences when you go on holidays, but traveling—especially into different time zones—can add throw out your body clock and deplete your immune system.

-Even if these effects are short term, common problems that show up when travelling include:
+Even if these effects are short term, common problems that show up when travelling or over indulging on holidays include:

 - Digestive issues and bloating